Victor Caratini Player Props: Brewers vs. Giants

 Victor Caratini At The Plate

-- Caratini is hitting .232 with two home runs and seven walks.
+- Caratini has two home runs and seven walks while hitting .220.

-- In 50.0% of his 16 games this season, Caratini has picked up at least one hit.
-He's also had three multi-hit games.
+- Caratini has gotten at least one hit in 47.1% of his games this season (eight of 17), with at least two hits three times (17.6%).

-- In 16 games played this season, he has homered in two of them.
+- He has gone deep in two of 17 games played this season, and in 3% of his plate appearances.

 - In five games this year, Caratini has picked up an RBI, with more than one RBI once.

-- He has scored a run in five of 16 games so far this season.
+- He has scored in five of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.